 (née Katherine Esther Scruse).
 Together...

-Ray Bolger began his career in vaudeville.
+Ray Bolger was born Raymond Wallace Bolger on January 10, 1907 in Dorchester, Massachusetts, to Anne C. (Wallace) and James Edward Bolger, both Irish-Americans.
+Ray began his career in vaudeville.
 He was half of a team called "Sanford and Bolger" and also did numerous Broadway shows on his own.
-He, like Gene Kelly
+Like Gene Kelly

 Raabe was born in Watertown, Wisconsin, in 1915.
 In 1934, he was a member of the Midget City cast at the Chicago World's Fair.
 The money from his appearances at the fair and other places was how he paid for his bachelor's in accounting and master's in business administration.
 His wife, Marie Hartline, worked for a vaudeville show called Rose's Royal Midget Troupe...

 Margaret Hamilton was Born December 9, 1902 in Cleveland, Ohio to Jennie and Walter Hamilton.
 She later attended Hathaway Brown School in Shaker Heights, Ohio, and practiced acting doing children's theater while a Junior League of Cleveland member.
 Margaret had already built her resume with several performances in film before she came to her most memorable and astronomically successful role...

 Actress who is best known for the role of Mama on the 1970's sitcom What's Happening!!!
 She also appeared in the movie The Jerk, with Steve Martin, and The Wiz, with Michael Jackson.
 Before What's Happening, she starred in the Broadway version of The Wiz, as the Wicked Witch of the West.